Terrace Pond West Loop from Clinton Road

 Directions to trailhead

-From the parking area, cross the road and enter the woods at triple yellow and blue blazes.
-Follow the yellow-blazed Terrace Pond South Trail, which turns right almost immediately.
-(The blue-blazed Terrace Pond North Trail, which goes off to the left, will be your return route.)
+From the parking area, cross the road and enter the woods at a kiosk.
+Turn right to follow the yellow-blazed Terrace Pond West Trail in the counter-clockwise direction.
 You now follow a rocky trail through mountain laurel, hemlock and white pine, crossing several wet areas on puncheons and large rocks.

 In about half a mile, the trail goes through a magnificent rhododendron grove, with the large rhododendrons forming an arch over the trail in places.
 Soon after you leave the rhododendron grove, the laurel and evergreens end, and you proceed through a second-growth forest of deciduous trees.
-After following an interesting whaleback rock and crossing two low stone walls, the yellow trail turns left onto a woods road.
-You’ll be following woods roads, with gentle grades, for the next 1.3 miles.
+After following an interesting whaleback rock and crossing two low stone walls, the yellow trail turns left onto a woods road lined with ferns.
+You’ll be following woods roads, with gentle grades, for the next mile.

 Soon, the yellow markers bear left again onto another woods road lined with barberry bushes – indicating that this area was once farmed.
 Then, after half a mile, take care to follow the yellow markers as they bear very sharply left at a junction of woods roads.
-A short distance ahead, the yellow trail passes a swamp on the left, with many dead trees.
+A short distance ahead, the yellow trail passes a swamp on the left, with many dead trees (this view of the swamp may be obscured by vegetation in the summer).
 Just beyond, the yellow trail bears left at the top of a rise, with another woods road going off to the right.

-Continuing along its rugged, rocky route, the red trail passes to the left of a huge boulder with some interesting crevices that you can walk through.
+Continuing along its rugged, rocky route, the yellow trail passes to the left of a huge boulder with some interesting crevices that you can walk through.
 There is a view over Terrace Pond from the top of the boulder.
-Just beyond, the Terrace Pond Red Trail descends steeply over rocks to end at a junction with the white-blazed Terrace Pond Circular Trail.
-Turn left and follow the white trail.
+Just beyond, the Terrace Pond West Trail descends steeply over rocks to reach a junction with the white-blazed Terrace Pond Circular Trail.
+Turn left and follow the joint yellow/white trail.
 A short distance ahead – just beyond another rock scramble – you’ll reach an open area along the lakeshore.
 This is a great spot to take a break and enjoy the beauty of this secluded glacial lake.

-When you’re ready to continue, proceed north along the white trail.
-Soon, you’ll come to a junction with the blue-blazed Terrace Pond North Trail.
-Here, you’ll notice a triple white blaze (indicating that the Terrace Pond Circular Trail technically begins and ends here).
+When you’re ready to continue, proceed north along the yellow/white trail.
+Soon, you’ll come to a junction where you’ll notice a triple white blaze (indicating that the Terrace Pond Circular Trail technically begins and ends here).

-Turn left and follow the blue blazes of the Terrace Pond North Trail, which crosses several wet areas on rocks and logs.
+Turn left and continue to follow the yellow blazes of the Terrace Pond West Trail, which crosses several wet areas on rocks and logs.
 After a short climb, you’ll emerge onto a large open rock outcrop.
 Just to the left of the trail, there are panoramic west-facing views from the top of a peak of conglomerate rock.
 This is another good spot for a break.

 Soon afterwards, you’ll come out onto a wide cut for a gas line.
 Bear left here and follow along the left side of the steep and eroded gas line for about 450 feet to the bottom of the hill.
-Here, the blue trail re-enters the woods on the left and leads in about half a mile, over relatively level terrain, back to the trailhead, crossing several wet areas on rocks.
+Here, the yellow trail re-enters the woods on the left and goes around a locked gate.
+The trail leads in about half a mile, over relatively level terrain, back to the trailhead, crossing several wet areas on rocks.